pavanchokshi/CodingChallenges/Front-End-Engineer/README.md

 ## Submission Notes ##
 The code files are placed in the 'Solution' folder.
 It contains index.html, styles.css and script.js files.
 The submitted application fulfills all the criteria mentioned above.

-To view the applciation, download or clone the repo and open the index.html file in browser.
+To view the application, download or clone the repo and open the index.html file in browser.
 No additional installation needed.